souravdatta/twochatter/README.md

 A simple two person chat app.

-Server in Ruby -  Sinatra/Rack based app that can be deployed in Heroku.
+The server side uses sinatra based Ruby that can be deplyed on Heroku.

-Client in Java Swing.
+The client is written in Java swing as a desktop app that can be minimized to system tray and all that.
+The minimum JRE version is 7.